 Conventional echocardiography was performed using (Affiniti 70 Echo device, Philips.
-Holand.
-Amsterdam).
-Left ventricular (LV) diameters were measured from 2D images at the level of the mitral valve tips, ensuring a measurement perpendicular to the long axis of the ventricle.
-And LV ejection fraction (LVEF) calculated two-dimensional was by echocardiography using the M-mode according to the following formula: LVEF ventricular end-diastolic volume [left (LVEDV)-LV end-systolic volume (LVESV)/LVEDV X 100 =%The measurements were obtained according to the international guidelines (Lang, et al., 2015).
+Holland.
+Amsterdam). ventricular (LV) diameters were measured from 2D images at the level of the mitral tips, ensuring a measurement perpendicular to the long axis of the ventricle.
+And LV ejection fraction (LVEF) calculated two-dimensional by echocardiography using the M-mode according to the following formula: LVEF ventricular end-diastolic volume (LVEDV)-LV end-systolic volume (LVESV)/LVEDV X 100 =%. measurements were obtained according to the international guidelines (Lang, et al., 2015).

 Echocardiography was used to assess heart function in individuals with EFs \leq 40%.

-Speckle tracking analysis and Global Longitudinal Strain (GLS) measurement were performed using a Philips Affinity 70 machine with a 2-4 MHz transducer.
+2.Speckle tracking analysis and Global Longitudinal Strain (GLS) measurement were performed using a Philips Affinity 70 machine with a 2-4 MHz transducer.

 Speckle tracking was used to quantify global longitudinal strain (GLS) from LV apical 3chamber, 4-chamber, and 2-chamber views.
-Frame rates of 50-90 frames/s were used during breath-holding with stable ECG to foreshortening reduce and highlight endocardial demarcation.
+Frame rates of 50-90 frames/s were used during breath-holding with stable ECG to reduce endocardial foreshortening highlight and demarcation.
 GLS was calculated by LV segment strain averages.
 Briefly, each ventricular wall was analyzed into three segments with a total of 17 segments for the whole myocardium.
 Longitudinal strain was calculated for each segment, considering the higher value; thus the global longitudinal strain (GLS) was obtained as the mean of all 17 segments (Badano et al., 2018).